mrshanahan/deploy-assets/README.md

 - SSH interactions currently use `bash` by default.
 There is currently no way to specify another shell; you will have to modify it yourself.
 - Not a lot of sophisticated command-line quoting or escaping is done, and command lines are build slightly differently between local & SSH executors.
 Proceed at your own risk.

+## Development

+This tool uses the standard Go project layout, so just `go run` or `go build` the main file in [`cmd/`](./cmd):

+    $ go run ./cmd/deploy-assets.go
+    $ go build ./cmd/deploy-assets.go

+There are limited unit tests for the manifest parsing as well:

+    $ go test ./internal/manifest